mohhhiitt/mohhhiitt/README.md

 - 👋 Hi, I’m @mohhhiitt
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning ai and machine
+- 🌱 I’m currently learning cloud computing
 - 💞️ I’m looking to collaborate on git hub
 - 📫 How to reach me, go to my linkedin www.linkedin.com/in/mohit-jaiswal-b19770286